Kzax01/AWS-CI-CD-Pipeline/README.md

 ## 🚧 Next Step: Building an AWS CI/CD Architecture

-Now that we've covered the basics, it's time to move to the next step of this huge project: constructing an AWS CI/CD architecture!
-This part is currently in progress and will be up soon! 💻🔧
+Now that we've covered the basics, it's time to move to the next step of this huge project: **Building an AWS CI/CD architecture!**

-We will be using Terraform & AWS Services through the console.
+We will be using **Terraform** & **AWS Services** through the console.

+## **➡️ This project has been paused because I'm working on Terraform Associate certification.
+Right after I got it ( January 2025) - we'll go back getting our hands dirty !**

 Stay tuned for updates! **[In Progress]**